 Avalanche, Senators to play 2 regular-season games in Sweden

+The Colorado Avalanche and Ottawa Senators will play two games in Sweden next season, the NHL's first regular-season games in Europe since 2011.
 The NHL and NHL Players' Association on Friday announced their new Global Series games Nov.
 10 and 11 in Stockholm.
-The Avalanche and Senators will play the NHL 's first regular-season games in Europe since 2011.

 Add your comments below